Vagus nerve stimulation: History

-Early History
+1880s - proposed use to reduce cerebral blood flow

 James L. Corning (1855-1923) was an American neurologist who developed the first device for stimulating the vagus nerve towards the end of the 19th century.

-At that time a widely held theory was that excessive blood flow caused seizures.
-In the 1880s Corning designed a pronged instrument called the “carotid fork” to compress the carotid artery for the acute treatment of seizures.
-In addition, he developed the “carotid truss” for prolonged compression of the carotid arteries as a long-term preventative treatment for epilepsy.
-Then he developed the “electrocompressor” which allowed for the compression of the bilateral carotid arteries as well as electrical stimulation of both the vagus and cervical sympathetic nerves.
+At this time a widely held theory was that excessive blood flow caused seizures.

+In the 1880s Corning designed a pronged instrument called the "carotid fork" to compress the carotid artery for the acute treatment of seizures.
+In addition, he developed the "carotid truss" for prolonged compression of the carotid arteries as a long-term preventative treatment for epilepsy.
+Then he developed the "electrocompressor" which allowed for the compression of the bilateral carotid arteries as well as electrical stimulation of both the vagus and cervical sympathetic nerves.
 The idea was to reduce cardiac output and to stimulate cervical sympathetic nerves to constrict cerebral blood vessels.
 Corning reported dramatic benefits however it was not accepted by his colleagues and ultimately was forgotten.

+1930s - research on effects on central nervous system

 In the 1930s Biley and Bremer demonstrated the direct influence of VNS on the central nervous system.
-This was in contrary to Corning who had intended to use it to reduce cerebral blood flow.
 In the 1940s and 1950s vagal nerve stimulation was shown to affect EEG activity.

+1980s - use for epilepsy

-Finally, nearly 100 years since Corning, Zabara proposed that VNS could be used to treat epilepsy.
+In 1985 neuroscientist Jacob Zabara proposed that VNS could be used to treat epilepsy.
 He then demonstrated its efficacy in animal experiments.
 The first human was implanted with a VNS for the treatment of epilepsy in 1988.

-Later History
+1997 onwards - approved medical uses

 In 1997, the US Food and Drug Administration's neurological devices panel met to consider approval of an implanted vagus nerve stimulator (VNS) for epilepsy, requested by Cyberonics (which was subsequently acquired by LivaNova).

 The FDA approved an implanted VNS for TR-MDD in 2005.

 In April 2017, the FDA cleared marketing of a handheld noninvasive vagus nerve stimulator, called "gammaCore" and made by ElectroCore LLC, for episodic cluster headaches, under the de novo pathway.
 In January 2018, the FDA cleared a new use of that device, for the treatment of migraine pain in adults under a 510(k) based on the de novo clearance.

-In 2020, electroCore's non-invasive VNS was granted an Emergency Use Authorization for treating COVID-19 patients, given Research has shown this pulse train causes airways in the lungs to open its anti-inflammatory effect.
+In 2020, electroCore's non-invasive VNS was granted an Emergency Use Authorization for treating COVID-19 patients, given research indicating VNS causes an opening of end terminals in the airways and an anti-inflammatory effect.

+In 2021, the same gammaCore nVNS device received Section 510(k) clearance from the FDA to expand its usage for patients with two forms of trigeminal autonomic cephalagia--hemicrania continua and paroxysmal hemicrania.